Exploring Complementary Technology for Omni-Channel Strategies

 Facts About Mobile

-In October of 2014, the Pew Research Center, a nonpartisan fact tank that has no agenda in the mobile market, reported that 64% of all adult Americans own a smart phone(1).
-This means 1/3 of all adults are not candidates for a mobile digital experience.
-In addition, delivering optimal content to a consumer’s smart phone is worthless if they have poor cellular or Wi-Fi connectivity, which sometimes is a very real possibility that can’t be discounted.
-Not every retail location can count on 100% solid connectivity throughout their stores for every cellular carrier, and Wi-Fi can also be problematic, if it’s even available.
+According to Pew Research Center, a nonpartisan fact tank that has no agenda in the mobile market, 85% of adult Americans own a smartphone.
+More specifically only 61% of adults aged 65 and older own a smartphone.
+This means that not all adults are candidates for a mobile digital experience.
+In addition, delivering optimal content to a consumer’s smartphone is worthless if they have poor cellular or Wi-Fi connectivity, which sometimes is a very real possibility that can’t be discounted.
+Not every retail location can count on 100% solid connectivity throughout their stores for every cellular carrier, and Wi-Fi can also be problematic if it’s even available.

 There are several reports trying to quantify how many shoppers actually use their smartphones while shopping inside a store.
 However, often times this data is reported by an entity with an agenda in the mobile marketplace, and multiple sources report contradictory data or data that may be inconclusive.
-For example one report suggests that as many as 75% of all shoppers use their smart phone while shopping, but it doesn’t clarify if 75% of all shoppers use their smart phone every time they go shopping.
+For example, one report suggests that as many as 75% of all shoppers use their smartphones while shopping, but it doesn’t clarify if 75% of all shoppers use their smartphones every time they go shopping.

 Another report claimed that as many as 81% of smartphone users have done product research from a smartphone, and 50% have made a purchase via their phone.
 However, it fails to clarify if they did their research or purchasing while actually inside the store.